eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 Direct asynchronous communication between _Vehicle Apps_ and Vehicle Services is facilitated via the [gRPC](https://grpc.io) protocol.

-The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another Vehicle App.
+The SDK has its own `Service` base class, which provides a convenience API layer to access the exposed methods of exactly one gRPC endpoint of a Vehicle Service or another _Vehicle App_.
 Please see the [Middleware Integration](#middleware-integration) section for more details.

 ### DataPoint